joncheryl/pisa_wallet/_sources/markdown.md

 ## What is MyST?

 MyST stands for "Markedly Structured Text".
-It is a slight variation on a flavor of markdown called "CommonMark" markdown, with small syntax extensions to allow you to write **roles** and **directives** in the Sphinx ecosystem.
+It is a slight variati on on a flavor of markdown called "CommonMark" markdown, with small syntax extensions to allow you to write **roles** and **directives** in the Sphinx ecosystem.